 Much of the pollution is visible in the concrete waterways throughout Kingston, its many suburbs and the Kingston Harbor.
 This leads to problems, including urban flooding and heavy marine pollution.
 Several studies have been conducted to identify and assess the effects, however, longer sustained methods of data gathering and monitoring are either lacking or not readily available for general use and analysis.

-An additional aim of the project is to expand the use of open-mapping (ground and aerial) and open data technologies, especially among youth and academia, to establish and grow alternative avenues of geodata capture and mapping.
+An additional aim of the project was to expand the use of open-mapping (ground and aerial) and open data technologies, especially among youth and academia, to establish and grow alternative avenues of geodata capture and mapping.